 Credit: 0.5-4

 The honors candidates enrolled in this course will devote their time to the research and writing of their honors theses under the direct supervision of a history faculty member.
-This counts toward the senior research seminar requirement for the major.
-Students enrolled in this course will be automatically added to HIST 498Y for the spring semester.
-Permission of instructor and department chair required.
-Prerequisite: HIST 387.
+Prerequisite: HIST 387 or 397 and permission of instructor.
+Fulfills history major senior research seminar requirement.

 Credit: 0.5-4